chungdz/RL-Recruiter-Plus/README.md

 ## Input and Output of RL-Recruiter+

 ### Parameter Settings
-The model settings saved in a json file that needs to initialize the model.
+The first settings saved in a json file that needs to initialize the model.
 A example is in this [page](https://github.com/chungdz/RL-Recruiter-Plus/blob/master/example/data/para_settings.json).

 There are several parameters need to be deployed:
 * "total_person": the number of whole participants.